surveyjs/survey-creator/docs/get-started-knockout-jquery.md

 Survey Creator for Knockout consists of two parts: `survey-creator-core` (platform-independent code) and `survey-creator-knockout` (view models).
 Each part includes style sheets and scripts.
 Insert links to these resources within the `<head>` tag on your HTML page as shown below.

 Survey Creator also requires SurveyJS resources.
-Link them _after_ the Knockout library, but _before_ the Survey Creator resources.
-Note that although SurveyJS supports [different UI themes](https://surveyjs.io/Documentation/Library?id=get-started-knockout#link-surveyjs-resources), Survey Creator can use only the Default V2 theme:
+Link them _after_ the Knockout library, but _before_ the Survey Creator resources:

 ```html
 <head>